juxt/bidi/README.md

 [![Build Status](https://travis-ci.org/juxt/bidi.png)](https://travis-ci.org/juxt/bidi)

+As bidi uses Clojure's reader conditionals, bidi is dependent on both Clojure 1.7 and Leiningen 2.5.3 or later.

 ## Take 5 minutes to learn bidi (using the REPL)

 Let's create a route that matches `/index.html`.
 A route is simply a